emnify/product-docs/docs/graphql/graphiql-ide.md

 Underneath, the sidebar shows buttons that allow you to re-fetch the GraphQL schema, see the keyboard shortcuts, and change settings.

 The bottom of the left panel has two sections, **Variables** and **Headers**.
-By default, you'll see a placeholder for the **Authorization** header.
+By default, there's a placeholder for the **Authorization** header.

 When you type queries into this side of the screen, the IDE provides autocomplete based on the current GraphQL type schema and live syntax and validation error highlighting.